PLIAN78/Genhack/README.md

 # Security Copilot

-Security Copilot is a multimodal AI-powered system designed to analyze behavioral and physiological signals in real time using a standard camera.
-The system combines computer vision, signal processing, and machine learning techniques to detect indicators associated with deceptive or high-risk behavior.
+Security Copilot is a multimodal computer vision system that analyzes behavioral and physiological signals from a standard camera feed to identify indicators associated with potential deception or high-risk interactions.

 This project was developed during the **GenAI Genesis Hackathon at the University of Toronto**, targeting the **TD Track**.

-## Hackathon Context

-This project was built as a hackathon prototype aimed at addressing problems related to **fraud detection**, a topic that has recently received significant attention due to major fraud incidents reported in the financial sector involving TD.

-Our goal was to explore how **real-time behavioral analysis using AI** could support fraud prevention workflows such as:

-- Identity verification
-- Remote onboarding
-- Suspicious interaction detection
-- Interview or verification assistance

-Unfortunately, our team was not able to present the project **in person at the hackathon**, but we continued developing the prototype to demonstrate the concept and technical approach.

-## Project Overview

-Security Copilot analyzes three categories of signals from a live camera feed:

-### 1. Ocular Analysis
-Tracks eye movement patterns to detect signs of cognitive load or avoidance behavior.

-Examples of extracted signals:
-- Gaze deviation
-- Blink rate volatility
-- Saccadic eye movements
-- Peripheral scanning

-### 2. Kinetic Analysis
-Evaluates body posture and micro-movements that may indicate stress or defensive behavior.

-Examples:
-- Ventral shielding gestures
-- Hand tremor detection
-- Posture shifts
-- Defensive body language

-### 3. Physiological Analysis
-Uses remote photoplethysmography (rPPG) techniques to estimate heart rate without physical sensors.

-Examples:
-- Heart rate estimation
-- Pulse signal extraction
-- Physiological arousal indicators

-All signals are fused into a single **risk score** generated in real time.

-## System Architecture

-The system consists of two main components.

-### Landing Page
-A frontend landing page explaining the system and providing access to the dashboard.

-### Dashboard
-The dashboard processes camera input and performs the multimodal analysis pipeline.

-High level flow:
+The motivation was to explore new approaches to **fraud detection**, particularly in light of recent large-scale fraud incidents reported in the financial sector involving TD.

+Although our team was unable to present the project **in person at the hackathon**, we continued developing the prototype to demonstrate the architecture and technical approach.

+The system focuses on extracting **real-time behavioral features** during remote interactions such as identity verification, digital onboarding, or financial support sessions.

+---

+# Problem

+Fraud detection systems in financial institutions typically rely on:

+- transaction anomaly detection
+- behavioral profiling over historical data
+- rule-based monitoring

+However, these systems rarely incorporate **real-time behavioral signals from the user during an interaction**.

+Security Copilot explores whether **computer vision and physiological signal extraction** can provide additional real-time signals that may correlate with deceptive or high-risk behavior.

+---

+# System Architecture

+The system processes a live camera feed and extracts multimodal features that are fused into a real-time risk score.

+Pipeline overview:

+Camera Feed
+↓
+Face Detection / Landmark Tracking
+↓
+Feature Extraction
+↓
+Signal Processing
+↓
+Multimodal Fusion Model
+↓
+Risk Score + Indicator Breakdown

+The system analyzes three primary modalities:

+1. Ocular signals (eye behavior)
+2. Kinetic signals (body motion)
+3. Physiological signals (heart rate via rPPG)

+---

+# Computer Vision Pipeline

+## Face and Landmark Detection

+Facial landmarks are extracted using **MediaPipe Vision**.

+Outputs include:

+- eye landmarks
+- iris position
+- facial contour points
+- head orientation

+These landmarks are tracked across frames to compute behavioral features.

+---

+# Ocular Signal Modeling

+Eye behavior provides signals related to cognitive load and stress.

+### Feature Extraction

+**Blink Rate**

+Blink events are detected using eyelid distance measurements.

+blink_rate = number_of_blinks / time_window

+Rapid increases in blink frequency may correlate with stress.

+---

+**Gaze Direction**

+Gaze vectors are approximated using iris and eye corner landmarks.

+gaze_vector = pupil_position − eye_center

+The system measures:

+- gaze deviation
+- gaze stability
+- gaze switching frequency

+Repeated gaze avoidance may indicate discomfort or increased cognitive load.

+---

+**Saccadic Motion**

+Rapid eye movement velocity is computed between frames:

+saccade_velocity = |gaze_t − gaze_t−1|

+High-frequency saccadic changes are treated as an instability indicator.

+---

+# Kinetic Signal Modeling

+Body movement features are extracted using pose estimation and hand tracking.

+### Feature Extraction

+**Hand Tremor Detection**

+Small oscillatory hand movements are measured using temporal variance.

+tremor_score = variance(hand_position_t − hand_position_t−1)

+Elevated tremor amplitude may correlate with stress.

+---

+**Defensive Gestures**

+Relative body landmark positions are used to detect defensive posture patterns such as:

+- arm crossing
+- torso shielding
+- hand-to-face gestures

+---

+**Postural Instability**

+Changes in body orientation across frames are measured to detect repeated posture shifts.

+---

+# Physiological Signal Modeling (rPPG)

+The system estimates heart rate using **remote photoplethysmography (rPPG)**.

+rPPG detects subtle color fluctuations in skin caused by blood flow.

+### Pipeline

+face_region
+↓
+RGB signal extraction
+↓
+temporal band-pass filtering
+↓
+FFT frequency analysis
+↓
+heart rate estimation

+Steps:

+1. Extract facial region of interest
+2. Track RGB intensity changes across frames
+3. Apply temporal filtering
+4. Use Fourier transform to identify pulse frequency

+Elevated or rapidly changing heart rate may indicate physiological stress.

+---

+# Multimodal Fusion

+Each modality produces a normalized score:

+ocular_score
+kinetic_score
+physio_score

+These scores are combined using a weighted fusion model:

+risk_score =
+w1 * ocular_score +
+w2 * kinetic_score +
+w3 * physio_score

+Weights can be tuned using empirical calibration or supervised training.

+The output includes:

+- overall risk score
+- modality contributions
+- dominant behavioral indicators

+Example output:

+Risk Score: 0.71

+Indicators:

+elevated blink volatility

+gaze deviation

+heart rate spike

+---

+# Explainability

+Instead of producing only a binary classification, the system exposes **feature-level contributions** from each modality.

+This allows investigators or analysts to understand why a session was flagged.

+Explainability is important for systems deployed in financial or regulatory environments.

+---

+# Technology Stack

+Frontend

+- React
+- TypeScript
+- Tailwind CSS
+- MediaPipe Vision

+Backend

+- Python
+- FastAPI

+Signal Processing

+- remote photoplethysmography
+- temporal filtering
+- frequency analysis
+- multimodal feature fusion

+---

+# Limitations

+This system is a **hackathon prototype** and has several limitations:

+- no large labeled dataset for deception training
+- behavioral signals are probabilistic
+- environmental factors (lighting, camera quality) affect signal extraction
+- ethical and privacy considerations must be addressed before deployment

+The goal of the project was to demonstrate **technical feasibility and architecture**.

+---

+# Future Work

+Potential improvements include:

+- training a supervised multimodal model
+- integrating behavioral signals with transaction anomaly detection
+- improving rPPG robustness
+- collecting labeled behavioral datasets
+- deploying a scalable real-time inference pipeline

+---

+# Hackathon Context

+This project was developed during the **GenAI Genesis Hackathon at the University of Toronto**, targeting the **TD Track** and focusing on the problem of **financial fraud detection**.

+Although we were unable to present the project in person at the event, the system demonstrates how **multimodal behavioral analysis using computer vision and physiological signal processing** could contribute to future fraud detection tools.

+---

+# Authors

+Developed during the **GenAI Genesis Hackathon at the University of Toronto**.